 Since our founding, Copper Beech Institute has been committed to sharing evidence-based, life-saving resilience and mindfulness skills with some of the bravest and most vulnerable members of our community.
 Such individuals and groups include veterans, the homeless, survivors of trauma, youth of color, the incarcerated, people in recovery from addiction, and the frontline professionals who support them.

-In the past year, our mindfulness teachers have been honored to witness the courage of over 3,000 people as they transform their challenges into growth, strength, and service through mindfulness practice.
+In the past year, our mindfulness teachers have been honored to witness the courage of nearly 4,000 recipients of social services and professionals who serve them, helping them transform challenges into growth, strength, and service through mindfulness practice.
 Each week, our teachers:

 • Inspire survivors of abuse and domestic violence to heal and transform their trauma, helping them take courageous steps towards a new and better future;